Manila Science High School: History

 Ramon Magsaysay, the 7th President of the Philippines, was the first to envision a Science High School in the Philippines in his 1956 State of the Nation Address where he underscored the great need of stepping up the development of fundamental and applied research in science and technology which has "long been neglected."

 Taking action, the Philippine Congress passed Republic Act No. 1606, creating the National Science Board, composed of representatives from the following institutions: the National Research Council of the Philippines, the University of the Philippines, the Science Foundation of the Philippines, the Institute of Science and Technology, the Philippine Association for the Advancement of Science, the Philippine Confederation of Professional Organizations, the Department of Agriculture and Natural Resources (now the departments of Agriculture and Environment and Natural Resources), the Department of Health, the Department of Commerce and Industry (now the Department of Trade and Industry), various manufacturing industries, and the National Economic Council.

 This was closely followed by Republic Act No. 2067, known as the Science Act of 1958, which proposed to integrate, coordinate, and intensify scientific and technological research and development to foster invention, whilst also renaming the board as the National Science Development Board (now known as the Department of Science and Technology).

 In conjunction, the Department of Education implemented Republic Act No. 1606 by issuing Department Orders 1 and 5, series of 1958, for the launching of Science Talent Research.

 November 25, 1959 marked the start of the school's journey.
-With 36 students screened through a competitive examination, this nucleus of a science high school had its beginnings in a single-story building in Intramuros.
-In its second year, this nucleus was called the Special Science Class.
+With 36 students screened through a competitive examination, the developing science high school had its beginnings in a single-storey building in Intramuros.
+In its second year, the section was called the "Special Science Class."
 March 28, 1963, witnessed each of the 32 graduates of the Special Science Class receive a gold medal.
 It was the first time in the history of Philippine education wherein each member of the graduating class was a gold medalist.